 The tricky part is keeping tabs on everything.
 Want an easy way for everyone to track things?
 FamZoo makes creating a family bank a breeze.

 Prepare them for the future.

-Whether they go to college or trade skill, having some money saved up can be a practical way to help your kid’s avoid or minimize going into debt.
+Whether they go to college or trade school, having some money saved up can be a practical way to help your kids avoid or minimize going into debt.